Pastor Ben Slater

 Hi there, I'm Ben.
 I was born and brought up in Preston in Lancashire where I stayed until moving to Manchester for university to study Criminology.
 I moved to London in 2012 to get married to Ali and also to start my first job in full time Christian work as a ministry trainee while undertaking a course at Cornhill PT.
-Ali worked as a nurse until 2013 when ill health meant that she had to take a step back from the profession and since then she has been a stay at home mum to our two children Teddy and Jethro.
+Ali worked as a nurse until 2013 when ill health meant that she had to take a step back from the profession and since then she has been a stay at home mum to our four children Teddy, Jethro, Gabriel & Elias.

 I was brought up in a Christian family and became a Christian at the age of 7 and asked to be baptised at the age of 9.
 A large influence on my faith while growing up was time spent attending summer camp in Nefyn, North Wales.
 These camps showed me the good news of Christ crucified for my sins.
 Nefyn Camps was where Ali and I met as children and we both attended every year as campers and as soon as we were able to, volunteered as leaders on the younger camps.
 We now take charge of the week for 14-16 years olds and are very grateful for the opportunities that we have there to teach the gospel to the next generation.

 Working in Christian ministry I have felt how great a privilege it is to spend time with people reading the Bible and explaining the message of the Christ.
 I am passionate about working with people, helping them to understand the Bible as God’s word.
-My role at FEC is to serve in pastoral work generally and specifically in oversight of evangelism, discipleship and youth.
+It is my pleasure to have taken on the Pastor role at FEC.

 David is a recently retired teacher of English and department head at a local secondary school.
 He became a Christian in his teens after attending a Young People’s Christian camp in Bala, before Flint Evangelical Church came into existence, attending the Presbyterian Church that used to be on Chester Road, from which Flint Evangelical Church was formed following the secession of the majority of its members in the mid seventies.
 His interests outside the church include literature, especially Shakespeare; going to the theatre; photography and videoing, especially of anything powered by steam!
 He has been married to Liz (a recently retired headteacher), who became a Christian at roughly the same time, since 1984, and has one son, William, who is also a member of the church.
 In addition to David’s responsibility as an elder, he and Liz are engaged in the youth work of the Church, with particular responsibility for Sunday Junior Church and the mid-week young children's work, Wednesday Club.